Cuban sandwich

-A Cuban sandwich (Sándwich cubano) is a variation of a ham and cheese sandwich that likely originated in cafes catering to Cuban workers in Tampa or Key West, two early Cuban immigrant communities in Florida centered on the cigar industry.
+A Cuban sandwich (Sándwich cubano) is a variation of a ham and cheese sandwich that likely originated before the turn of the 20th century in cafes catering to Cuban workers in Tampa or Key West, two early Cuban immigrant communities in Florida centered on the cigar industry.
 Later on, Cuban exiles and expatriates brought it to Miami, where it is also very popular.
-The sandwich is made with ham, (mojo) roasted pork, Swiss cheese, pickles, mustard, and sometimes salami on Cuban bread.
-Salami is included in Tampa, where there is a large Italian population, but is not usually included in South Florida.
+The sandwich is made with ham, mojo, roasted pork, Swiss cheese, pickles, mustard, and sometimes salami on Cuban bread.
+Salami is included in Tampa, but is not usually included in South Florida.

 The Cuban sandwich is at the center of a long-running friendly rivalry between Miami and Tampa.
 As part of that rivalry, the "Historic Tampa Cuban Sandwich" was designated the "signature sandwich of the city of Tampa" by the Tampa City Council in 2012.

 History

 As with Cuban bread, the origin of the Cuban sandwich (sometimes called a "Cuban mix," a "mixto," a "Cuban pressed sandwich," or a "Cubano") is murky.
 In the late 1800s and early 1900s, travel between Cuba and Florida was easy, especially from Key West and Tampa, and Cubans frequently sailed back and forth for employment, pleasure, and family visits.
 Because of this constant and largely undocumented movement of people, culture and ideas, it is impossible to say exactly when or where the Cuban sandwich originated.

-Some believe that the sandwich was a common lunch food for workers in both the cigar factories and sugar mills of Cuba (especially in big cities such as Havana or Santiago de Cuba) and the cigar factories of Key West by the 1860s.
+Some believe that the sandwich became a lunch staple for workers in both the cigar factories and sugar mills of Cuba (especially in big cities such as Havana and Santiago de Cuba) and the cigar factories of Key West by the 1860s.
 Historian Loy Glenn Westfall states that the sandwich was "born in Cuba and educated in Key West."